jiasong18/Ant-Media-Server-Wiki/Enable-SSL-for-Ant-Media-Server.md

 **ATTENTION:** If port 80 is used by some other process or it's forwarded to some other port, `enable_ssl.sh` will not be successful.
 Please disable the process or delete the port forwarding temporarily in running the `enable_ssl.sh` script above

+If you are still having issues, please let us know that. [contact@antmedia.io](mailto:contact@antmedia.io)

 #### References
 - [Blog Post: Enable SSL with Just One Command](https://antmedia.io/enable-ssl-on-ant-media-server/)